gorzynsk/playWith-web888-ft8-logs/README.md

 # Visialization of FT8 logs from web-888

-The latest version of web-888 now supports using syslog for logging FT8 data.
-You can either compile the software yourself or wait until it's included in the general firmware update.
+The latest version of web-888[build 20250304] now supports using syslog for logging FT8 data.

+The compile part will be just keep for reference, it is not required anylonger.
+But I would recommend to have a look on web-888 source code, since you can extend an functionality any time.